Why Do Most Review Response Templates Sound Terrible?

 Your response:

-Thanks for being honest — that's genuinely useful.
-Sounds like the food did its job but we let you down on timing.
+Thanks for being honest – that's genuinely helpful feedback.
+Sounds like the food did its job, but we definitely let you down on timing.
 Can I ask roughly when you visited?
-Weekends we've been busier than expected and we're actively sorting staffing to match.
-If you do come back, drop us a message beforehand and we'll make sure you're looked after properly.
+Weekends we've been busier than expected, and we're actively sorting staffing to match the demand.
+If you do decide to come back, drop us a message beforehand and we'll make sure you're looked after properly.

-Why it works: It doesn't get defensive, acknowledges the specific complaint, gives context without making excuses, and offers a personal touch for a return visit.
+Why it works: It doesn't get defensive, acknowledges the specific complaint, gives context without making flimsy excuses, and offers a personal touch for a return visit.
+It shows you're listening.

 How to personalise: Reference your actual situation honestly.
-If you know you've been short-staffed, say so.
-Owners who are transparent earn far more goodwill than owners who pretend everything is perfect.
+If you know you've been short-staffed, just say so.
+Owners who are transparent earn far more goodwill than those who pretend everything is always perfect.

 4. The Service Recovery (2-Star, Service Complaint)